Become a certified provider in Compassionate Bereavement Care®

 Offering 30 continuing education credits, this ONE-OF-A-KIND, SPECIALIZED program, prepares you for an in-demand field of training often overlooked in graduate and post-graduate training.
 Once approved, you will be added to our database of certified providers.
-You can expect to learn the biological/brain, psychological/emotional, social/interpersonal, and spiritual/existential effects of trauma grief on individuals, families, communities, and generations.
+You can expect to learn the biological/brain, psychological/emotional, social/interpersonal, and spiritual/existential effects of traumatic grief on individuals, families, communities, and generations.
 You will be better prepared to work with a highly specialized and vulnerable population.
 In addition, you will also have an opportunity to explore the latest empirical research on mindfulness, grief, self-care and compassion and the short and long-term benefits to self and other.

 One grieving mother, treated by a provider trained in our approach said, “I’d been to four different counselors… and felt hopeless.
 She gave me back my life and cannot be more grateful to have learned to live in both grief and love.”

 What is the pedagogical model of the training?
 The model we use is actually more of a framework based in the art of full presence.
 ATTEND (attunement, trust, therapeutic touch, egalitarianism, nuance, and death education) is a mindful and evidence-based, culturally sensitive paradigm for compassionate care to the traumatically bereaved which does not pathologize grief (Thieleman & Cacciatore, 2013; Cacciatore, 2010; Cacciatore & Flint, 2011; Cacciatore & Thieleman, 2012; Thieleman & Cacciatore, 2014).
 This model has been shown to reduce depressive, anxious, and trauma symptomatology in both clients and clinicians.

 30 continuing education credits provided.
 This training is being held in Sedona, Arizona, one of the most beautiful and sought after vacation cities in the world.
 Come a day or two early and enjoy the majesty of Sedona!
 Alliant International University is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Alliant maintains responsibility for the program and its content.
 Alliant is approved by the California Board of Behavioral Sciences to provide continuing education for MFTs and LCSWs (provider # PCE234).
 Alliant is approved by the California Board of Registered Nursing to provide continuing education for Nurses (provider # CEP11235).
 Please allow approximately 6-8 weeks for CEU’s to be processed following the course.